GenerationSoftware/pt-v5-autotasks-monorepo/packages/draw-auction/README.md

 ### DRAW AUCTION SPECIFIC:

-REWARD_RECIPIENT: Address of the contract/EOA account that will receive the profit for starting and relaying the RNG
+REWARD_RECIPIENT: Address of the account that will receive the profit for starting and finishing the RNG auctions, can be any other contract/EOA address or if blank sets recipient to be the relayer address

 ```